AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 >[!NOTE]
 >
 >Using AcroForm as a template for Document of Record feature is in the Prerelease Channel for July 2021.
-The feature which will be generally available in the Aug 2021 release.
+The feature will be generally available in the Aug 2021 release.

 ## Overview {#overview}